natefinch/diceware/README.md

 ### Usage

+	usage of diceware:
 		-b=false: use alternate word list from Alan Beale -e=false: generate an extra random character
 		-f="": read word list from file (must be tsv)
 		-n=6: number of words to generate